Scoob!: Music

+Tom Holkenborg composed the film's score.

 On January 28, 2020, Tom Holkenborg signed on to compose the film's original score.
 On May 5, 2020, it was announced Scoob!
 The Album would be released on May 15, 2020, including the songs "On Me" by Thomas Rhett and Kane Brown, featuring Ava Max, and "Summer Feelings" by Lennon Stella, featuring Charlie Puth.
 The soundtrack also includes other songs by various artists, including Faouzia, Sage the Gemini, R3hab, Pink Sweat$, Galantis, Best Coast, Rico Nasty, and Jack Harlow, with the original score being released digitally on May 29, 2020.
 For the film's music, Holkenborg and director Tony Cervone revisited the original show's music as inspiration.
 A lot of the music fused the zanier psychedelic elements of the original show with hip-hop beats, to do something new while honoring the original vibe.

 Release

+Promotional film advert in Nyon, Switzerland.

 Scoob! was originally set for a September 21, 2018 release before being pushed back to May 15, 2020.
 On March 24, 2020, the film's theatrical release date was delayed indefinitely due to movie theater closures since mid-March, because of COVID-19 pandemic restrictions.
 It was announced on April 21, 2020, that Warner Bros. had canceled the North American theatrical release and would instead make Scoob! available for digital distribution in the United States through Premium Video on demand on the originally scheduled theatrical date.
 Variety wrote that releasing the film digitally was "a big risk — and an almost certain loss — for Warner Bros." but noted that the success of Trolls World Tour in a similar release venue could be a positive sign.
 As the pandemic receded, Warner Bros. confirmed that the film would still play in theaters in select countries, with relaxed COVID-19 restrictions beginning July 8, 2020.
+The film was reissued in North American theaters for the weekend of May 21–23, 2021.

+Home media

 On June 18, 2020, it was announced that Scoob! would be available for streaming on HBO Max beginning June 26, 2020.
-The film was reissued in North American theaters for the weekend of May 21–23, 2021.
 Scoob! was released on DVD, Blu-ray, and Ultra HD Blu-ray on July 21, 2020.